Korsani/shaped-pwgen/README.md

 The former generate a square of 64 char length passwords.
 As they contain no special chars, they should be easy to copy/paste.

-The latter generate max 64 char long password, circle shaped, with special chars.
-Each line is prepended by the entropy and password length, and coloured.
+The latter generate max 64 char long password, colored circle shaped, with special chars.
+Each line is prepended by the entropy and password length, and colored.

 ## RNG source